Everyone has an opinion on how to cook a steak. This is how we do it.

 1. Choose the Right Cut

 Choose a cut with high marbling.
 The fattier the steak the less chance of screwing it up.
 Lean steaks require an amount of precision most backyard cooks don’t have.
 Plus, they don’t taste as good.
 Fat is the stuff that tastes good.
-Just ask butter.
+Ask butter.

-Go for rib-eye, T-bone, porterhouse, or if you really want to be a Netflix wanker, fork out for some Tomahawk steaks.
+Go for rib-eye, T-bone, porterhouse, or if you really want to be a Netflix wanker, fork out for Tomahawks.
 At least you’ll look like you know what you are doing.

 2. Prepare the Steak